krzysztofzuraw/100-days-of-code/log.md

 **Thoughts:** It turns out that problem with failing test was due to error on assertion in the test - I think I means that my `Tree` class is too complicated.

+## Day 18: January 9, 2018

+**Today's Progress:** Analysis of my tree algorithm done.
+Working with css media queries.

+**Thoughts:** I did my first time analysis of algorithm - I have to ask other ppl to review this.
+Started playig around with media queries.